 Wildlife and Human Activity

 The ecoregion provides important habitat for migratory seabird colonies, as well as areas for seal whelping.
 Caribou live on the shore and islands south of Groswater Bay.
 Hunting, trapping, fishing, and outdoor recreation are common activities.
 Oil and mineral exploration has recently become a major activity in the region.
 For example, Voisey's Bay, the site of one of the Canada's largest nickel deposits, is located here.
-The communities of Nain, Makkovik, Hopedale, Cartwright, and Davis Inlet contain most of the ecoregion's population.
+Most of the ecoregion's population reside in the communities of Nain, Makkovik, Hopedale, Cartwright, and Natuashish.